 UPDATE: My interest in the Priestly and Yahwist creation accounts—Genesis 1 and Genesis 2-3 respectively—has resulted in a book, Genesis 1 and the Creationism Debate, which is NOW available!
-So if your interested in Genesis 1, in the textual data that convincingly demonstrate that Genesis’ two creation accounts were penned by two different authors who held contradictory worldviews and beliefs, in learning why Creationists’ claims about creation are not supported by Genesis 1 and/or 2, or in the Priestly source in general, its author, and his beliefs and message, then this is the book you’ve been waiting for!
-On sale now at publishers website. . . soon at amazon.
+So if your interested in Genesis 1, in the textual data that convincingly demonstrate that Genesis’ two creation accounts were penned by two different authors who held contradictory worldviews and beliefs, in learning why Creationists’ claims about creation are not supported by the texts of Genesis 1 and/or 2, or in the Priestly source in general, its author, and his beliefs and message, then this is the book you’ve been waiting for!
+On sale now at amazon.

-The Yahwist’s primeval history is a story of increasing disobedience, violence, and corruption.
-It starts with an etiological tale (Gen 2:4b-3:24) recounting how and why man has fallen from the presence of his god and is consigned to toil a ground that has now become cursed to him, namely on account of his desire to follow his own will.
-We are then introduced to a story of fratricide, perpetrated by the first human brothers (4:1-16), a mythic tale describing the corruption of mortal women by the sons of the gods (6:1-4), and the increasing violence and corruption of mortals in general (6:5-7).
+For instance, the Yahwist’s primeval history is a story of increasing disobedience, violence, and corruption.
+It starts with an etiological tale (Gen 2:4b-3:24) recounting how and why man has fallen from the presence of his god, specifically identified as Yahweh, and is consigned to toil a ground that has now become cursed to him, namely on account of his desire to follow his own will.
+We are then introduced to a story of fratricide, perpetrated by the first human brothers (4:1-16), a mythic tale describing the corruption of mortal women by the sons of the gods (6:1-4), and the increasing violence and corruption of mortals in general due to their inherent “evil inclination” (6:5-7).
 This sad state of affairs becomes the catalyst for the flood, which actually solves nothing since the end of J’s flood narrative states that mankind still inclines his heart toward evil (8:21).
 We then hear of a story relating how the Canaanites have become cursed (9:18-27), how the mighty Babylonian empire emerged from Nimrod, a fierce warrior and hunter (10:8-12), and finally how the peoples were dispersed and given different languages due to their hubristic enterprise of building monuments that vaunted their names to the heavens (11:1-9)—in short, not a flattering portrait of nascent humanity.

 If one were to read these two texts separately, as they once existed, J’s and P’s unique features and emphases would be more easily discernable.
 As it happens, however, these two texts were redacted together by later scribes, most likely in an effort to preserve both of these textual traditions.
 It is important to keep in mind that these accounts are not historical, nor even imagined to be historical by our writers.
 They are narratives whose purpose was to explain the origins and identity of a people as perceived through the writer’s own worldview or the particular elitist guild to which he belonged.
 Originally the Priestly writer, disagreeing with the earlier Yahwist version or finding that it did not suit his purposes or accord with his perception of the world, took upon him to “re-write” and most likely replace (!) this version of primeval history and craft a new one that better reflected his own theological agenda, and the needs and concerns of the audience to which his text was originally addressed.
 At a later point in time, this Priestly version, which was written to replace the early Yahwist text, was nevertheless inserted into the Yahwist text by a redactor.
 In other words, in a later interpretive endeavor to safeguard both traditions, a redactor strategically inserted the Priestly version into the Yahwist text.
 This in and of itself reorients the Yahwist text towards the more optimistic tenor of the Priestly writer’s account.
 The following contradictions that will be posted are the points of convergence where this new PJ text came into conflict with each other.